 Thaw Collection, Jointly Owned by The Metropolitan Museum of Art and The Morgan Library & Museum, Gift of Eugene V. Thaw, 2009

 Esther Bell.
 "Catalogue Raisonné of the Thaw Collection."
 Studying Nature: Oil Sketches from the Thaw Collection.
 Ed.
 Jennifer Tonkovich.
 New York, 2011, p.
-115, no. 42, ill. (color), calls it "Alpine Landscape" and misidentifies it as no. 44 in the artist's estate sale.
+106, no. 13, ill. (color), calls it "Alpine Landscape" and misidentifies it as no. 44 in the artist's estate sale.

 Artist: Alexandre Calame (Swiss, Vevey 1810–1864 Menton)Date: early to mid-19th centuryMedium: Graphite, heightened with white bodycolor on tan paper; corners cut.Accession: 53.685.52On view in:Not on view